 - Oral hypoglycaemic agents may not provide adequate glycaemic control.
 In this instance the patient should usually be converted to insulin and the oral hypoglycaemic agent should be discontinued.

 - The usual therapy of choice is insulin, initially via a Variable Rate Intravenous Insulin Infusion.

 - Frequently re-evaluate the regimen as the insulin dose may need to be adjusted to achieve target glycaemic control.

 - Once the patient’s blood glucose is stabilised and feeding has been established, he / she should be converted to SC insulin injections.

-- Discontinue the IV infusion once the initial SC injection has been administered.
+- Discontinue the IV infusion 2 hours after the initial SC injection has been administered.

 - SC insulin dose can be calculated as follows:

 - Take an average of the patient's 24 hour insulin requirements on the Variable Rate Intravenous Insulin Infusion.